darlington-m/book-library/readme.txt

+Book library application developed in Java Swing using MVC design pattern.

 The Book library allows users to manage books by adding, editing and deleting

 INSTRUCTIONS OF USE